AllTheDucks/atd-blog/content/post/go-rest.md

 ## Encapsulating Logic in Go ##
 Things are going to start to get pretty messy if we don't start encapsulating some of the logic.
 Next we'll [make a service struct which requests the data from the OAuth client, decodes it into structs and returns them](https://github.com/AllTheDucks/bb-rest-go-demo/blob/3-print-courses-to-csv/main.go#L71).

-Something that is going to be important here is the difference between names that start with an uppercase letter, and those that start with a lowercase letter.
+Something important here is the difference between names that start with an uppercase letter, and those that start with a lowercase letter.
 Go uses this a signal for the visibility of the field, struct or function.
-Those that start with an uppercase letter are publicly visible and those with a lowercase are not.
+Those that start with an uppercase letter are exported/publicly visible and those with a lowercase are not.

 Let's start with the structs that represent the JSON result.